VirgilSecurity/virgil-services-auth/README.md

 ## General information
-* The service's application identity value is **com.VirgilSecurity.auth**, so the public card can be found on the Virgil Card service using */card/{card-id}* endpoint.
+* The service's application identity value is **com.virgilsecurity.auth**, so the public card can be found on the Virgil Card service using */card/{card-id}* endpoint.